Veterans can receive a VA rating for restless legs syndrome on its own or as a secondary service connection to sleep apnea or PTSD.

 Is Obesity a VA Disability?

-Although the VA does not offer direct disability benefits for obesity, veterans can receive benefits for obesity-related conditions.
+Although the VA does not directly offer disability benefits for obesity, veterans can receive benefits for obesity-related conditions and ailments.

 If your sleep schedule is messed up because of a service-connected disability, you might get VA Disability for Circadian Rhythm Sleep Disorder.